PhugoidMode/my_website/content/blogs/blog2.md

 title: JetX Engineering
 ---

-JetX Engiineering provides the unique opportunity to students to conceptualise, design, and manufacture functioning jet engines.
+JetX Engineering provides the unique opportunity to students to conceptualise, design, and manufacture functioning jet engines.
 Throughout my time in this society, I served as an aerodynamics engineer, designing the fan and compressor system of the engines we were working on.
 Find out more about the society through the following link:

 https://www.jet-x.org/